Watchmaker Glossary

 Second

 Base unit of time corresponding to the 86,400th part of the mean solar day.
-This is given by the duration of rotation on itself of an ideal Earth, describing a circle around the sun in one year, at constant speed and in the plane of the equator.
-After the Second World War, the atomic clocks became so precise that they were able to highlight the irregularities, however infinitesimal (a few hundredths of a second per year), of the duration of the rotation of the Earth on itself.
-It was then decided to redefine the reference standard, which the Thirteenth General Conference on Weights and Measures did in 1967, in the following terms: "The second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium-133 atom".
+This is given by the duration of rotation of an ideal Earth, describing a circle around the sun in one year, at constant speed and in the plane of the equator.
+After the Second World War, atomic clocks became so precise that they were able to highlight the irregularities, although infinitesimal (a few hundredths of a second per year), in the duration of the Earth's rotation on itself.
+It was then decided to redefine the reference standard, which the Thirteenth General Conference on Weights and Measures did in 1967, in the following terms: "The second is the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom.
 Conventionally, the second is notably subdivided into tenths, hundredths, thousandths (milli-), millionths (micro-), billionths (nano-) and trillionths (pico-seconds).

 Current second